novak-99/MLPP/README.md

 ```
 This will return the model's singular prediction for that example.

-To test an entire dataset of instances, use the following function:
+To test an entire dataset of testing instances, use the following function:
 ```cpp
 model.modelSetTest(testSet);
 ```